 When you register for the class via our website, you will need to pay a $100 deposit via PayPal, credit card, or bank transfer.
-After your registration is complete, we will email you with information on the options available for you to make payment for the remaining course fee via Nets, cash, cheque, bank transfer, PayNow, or SkillsFuture credits.
+After your registration is complete, we will email you with information on the options available for you to make payment for the remaining course fee via PayNow, bank transfer, cash, or SkillsFuture credits.

-Registration closes 3 days before a class begins.
+Registration closes the day before a class begins.

 Your registration is confirmed upon receipt of full payment of class fees or a $100 deposit.
 A confirmation email will be sent to you upon payment.

 Yes.
 Please contact us at least 2 weeks before the start date of the class for us to facilitate your transfer.
 Requests received less than 2 weeks before the start date of the class will not be entertained.

 Yes.
 If the class has not commenced, you may appoint another person to replace you for the class.
 Please contact us if you would like to notify us of a replacement.